Fischer-Tropsch (FT) Synthesis

 - In comparison to iron, Co has much less water-gas-shift activity, and is much more costly.

-In addition to the active metal, the catalysts typically contain a number of promoters, including potassium and copper, as well as high surface area binders/supports such as silica and/or alumina.
+Given these constraints, commercially available F-T catalysts are either cobalt or iron based.
+In addition to the active metal, the Fe catalysts at least typically contain a number of promoters, including potassium and copper, as well as high surface area binders/supports such as silica and/or alumina.

-FT catalysts are sensitive to the presence of sulfur compounds in the syngas and can be poisoned by them.
-The sensitivity of the catalyst to sulfur is higher for Co-based catalysts than for their iron counterparts, which contributes to higher catalyst replacement costs for Co.
-For this reason, Co catalysts are preferred for FT synthesis with natural gas derived syngas, where the syngas has a higher H2:CO ratio and is relatively lower in sulfur content.
-Iron catalysts are preferred for lower quality feedstocks such as coal.
+Both Fe and Co F-T catalysts are sensitive to the presence of sulfur compounds in the syngas and can be poisoned by them.
+However, the sensitivity of the catalyst to sulfur is higher for Co-based catalysts than for their iron counterparts.
+This is one reason why Co catalysts are preferred for F-T synthesis with natural gas derived syngas, where the syngas has a higher H2:CO ratio and is relatively lower in sulfur content; Fe catalysts are preferred for lower quality feedstocks such as coal.